PhonologicalCorpusTools/CorpusTools/docs/source/sound_selection.rst

 To select sounds, there are two options:

 First, you can simply click on individual segments in the list or chart of segments.
-Multiple segments can be selected at once.
+Multiple segments can be selected at once; just click on each box in turn (no additional keys need to be pressed to ensure multiple selection).
 If you are selecting sounds for an analysis that involves a single segment, then each selected segment will undergo the same analysis.
 (E.g., in a :ref:`phonological_search`, if you select A, B, C, and D as the target sounds, then each of those sounds